Cognitive Behavioral Therapy

 Other Behavioral Health Concerns

 A mental health crisis can be layered and confusing.
 If you don’t see your disorder listed—or don’t know exactly why you are struggling—reach out to us to see how we can help.
-We treat everyone at Sequoia on a personal level, and we’re ready to help you overcome whatever you may be facing.
+We treat each client at Sequoia on a personal level, and we’re ready to help you overcome whatever you may be facing.

 Ready to Start Your Healing Journey?